 The Maltese nobility has historically ruled over Malta for over 400 years – titles still accepted even when parts of the island were under foreign rule.

-Aside from Palazzo, key sites including St John’s Co-Cathedral, The Grandmaster’s Palace, Teatru Manoel (Europe’s third oldest theatre), and the partly ‘restored’ Royal Opera House are doors to an aristocratic lineage that defines Malta.
+Aside from Palazzo, like The Grandmaster’s Palace, key sites including St John’s Co-Cathedral, Teatru Manoel (Europe’s third oldest theatre), and the partly ‘restored’ Royal Opera House are doors to an aristocratic lineage that defines Malta.

 Occupying important administrative rules and duties, these titles have been passed down through generations and were even recognised and accepted by the United Kingdom when they occupied Malta.
 Their presence dons Malta with name plaques on owned buildings and discrete historical buildings you would easily walk past.